onofricamila/DyClee/README.md

 DyClee's paper can be found [here](https://www.sciencedirect.com/science/article/abs/pii/S0031320319301992) and the software is said to be available [here](https://homepages.laas.fr/louise/drupal/node/36) soon.

-Note that this implementation only takes a few possible configurations into account, due to the fact the others go beyond the scope of the author personal project.
+Note that this implementation only takes a few possible configurations into account, due to the fact the others go beyond the scope of my personal project.

 The subset of parameters that can be passed to the algorithm are listed below:
 * relative size